 You don’t have to choose just one.
 The smartest approach for a blogger starting out is to use multiple free tools together — each covering a different part of your workflow:

-- Rytr free — AI-assisted drafting and outline generation
+- Rytr free — AI-assisted drafting and short-form generation (permanent)

-- Frase.io $1 trial — deep SEO research when you’re ready to get serious about rankings
+- Frase.io 7-day free trial — deep SEO + GEO platform evaluation when you’re ready to get serious about rankings (one-time)

-This stack costs $1 total to set up and covers writing speed, quality checking, and SEO optimization.
-It’s everything a new blogger needs to start publishing professional content immediately.
+This stack costs $0 to set up and covers writing speed, quality checking, and SEO optimization.
+It’s a realistic starting point for a new blogger who wants to publish professional content without paying for tools before knowing which one fits.

 When to Upgrade From Free